turcuciprian/countdown-timer-one/readme.txt

 * Added Styles option, to add bold and font size styles to the the timer number

+= 1.0.7 =
+* Change Numbers Color
+* The ability to Create Infinite Widgets
+* Datepicker and timepicker works in the Appearance -> Customizer View

 == Upgrade Notice ==